zlogic/mendix-docs/content/en/docs/deployment/private-cloud/reduced-downtime-deployment.md

 As a `Rolling` strategy can run multiple versions of the app at the same time, requests from the browser need to be routed to a matching app version (an app that has the same microflow or nanoflow parameters).
 The operator uses Kubernetes Service labels to perform an atomic switch, and instantly switch all clients to the updated version.
-This will be done automatically once the number of updated replicas reaches a certain threshold (default: 50% of all replicas).
+This will be done automatically once the number of updated replicas reaches a certain threshold (default: 50% of all replicas, specified in the [switchoverThreshold](#prefer-rolling-in-standalone) parameter).

 ## How to enable reduced deployment downtime

 To enable the `PreferRolling` deployment strategy:

-* The app needs to have 2 or more replicas.
+* The app needs to have 2 or more replicas specified in the `MendixApp` CR or Developer Portal.
 * For Connected environments, the _Low downtime Deployment Strategy_ option needs to be enabled in the Cloud Portal.
 * For Standalone environments, `deploymentStrategy` needs to be set to `PreferRolling` in the `MendixApp` CR.